Grasping an object, walking, driving, writing: all the voluntary movements required for these actions are controlled by the brain.

 - the prefrontal cortex and parietal cortex assimilate information needed to plan the movement according to the surroundings;

-- the premotor cortex and additional motor cortex organise the sequence and coordination of complex movements;
+- the premotor cortex and additional motor cortex organize the sequence and coordination of complex movements;

 - the motor cortex sends the command to the muscles to perform the gesture;

 These brain areas are interconnected by networks of neurons that allow them to communicate, and this dialogue evolves according to the individual movement performed.
-A motor cortex is found in both hemispheres of the brain, each controlling the opposite part of the body: the motor cortex of the right hemisphere controls movements on the left side of the body, and vice versa.
+There is a motor cortex in both hemispheres of the brain, each controlling the opposite part of the body: the motor cortex of the right hemisphere controls movements on the left side of the body, and vice versa.

-Through communication and synchronisation between the different regions according to their importance in the planned movement, a gesture can be adapted to a person’s surroundings.
+Through communication and synchronization between the different regions according to their importance in the planned movement, a gesture can be adapted to a person’s surroundings.

 There are differences between physical activities in reproducible environments like running, and in more unstable environments like team sports, where the position and movements of each player need to be assimilated.

 The cerebellum is a part of the brain located at the back of the brain stem.
 Though small in size, it has all the brain’s characteristics with a cortex, deep nuclei and white matter.
 It also contains around half of the brain’s neurons.
-The cerebellum plays a key role in motor control, and particularly in adapting movement using sensorimotor information – its coordination.
+The cerebellum plays a key role in motor control, and particularly in using sensorimotor information to adapt and coordinate each movement.
 It is also important for balance.
 We also now know that the cerebellum is involved in several cognitive functions such as attention, language and emotions.

 Motor skills at Paris Brain Institute

 At Paris Brain Institute, the goal of the FORT[É] collaborative project is to identify and describe the brain circuits involved in the motor learning of complex movements.
-The researchers aim to establish a causal link between how fine motor skills are learned and the connectivity between the cerebellum and motor areas, through electroencephalogram (EEG) recordings and functional MRI.
-The results of this project will help to optimise physical therapy programmes for stroke and brain injury patients, by modulating the neural circuits involved in transcranial magnetic stimulation (TMS).
+The researchers are seeking to establish a causal link between how fine motor skills are learned and the connectivity between the cerebellum and motor areas, through electroencephalogram (EEG) recordings and functional MRI.
+The results of this project will help to optimize physical therapy programs for stroke and brain injury patients, by modulating the neural circuits involved in movement through transcranial magnetic stimulation (TMS).
 Methodological and theoretical advances resulting from this research could also be applied to patients suffering from dystonia, Parkinson’s disease and epilepsy following epileptogenic foci surgery.
-To fully understand the dynamics and outcomes of motor recovery, it is essential to consider the physiological processes of motor skills learning when planning personalised training programmes for patients with neurological disorders.
+To fully understand the dynamics and outcomes of motor recovery, it is essential to consider the physiological processes of motor skills learning when planning personalized training programs for patients with neurological disorders.